 Many of our sales are generated from complex contractual arrangements, which require significant revenue recognition judgments, particularly in the case of multiple element arrangements.
 When a sale involves multiple elements, such as products, maintenance or professional services, we allocate the entire sales price to each respective element based on VSOE or using the residual method when VSOE cannot be established for one of the delivered elements in the arrangement.
 We then recognize revenues on each element in accordance with our policies for product and service revenue recognition.
 We determine VSOE based upon the price charged when the same element is sold separately.
-If we cannot establish VSOE for each undelivered element, we defer the entire contract revenues until the earlier of the establishment of VSOE or delivery of the undelivered element.
+If we cannot establish VSOE for each undelivered element, we defer the entire contract revenues until the earlier of the establishment of VSOE or delivery of the undelivered element, which may result in significant variation in our revenues and operating results from quarter to quarter.